jnutterdev/drum-test/README.md

+### Drums in Space 🥁 🛰

-### Simple drum machine test made with vanilla javascript and HTML/CSS
+A simple drum machine and space